Chapter 8: Teaching and Faculty Interactions with Students

 8.B.1 Center for Research on Learning and Teaching

-Services for Graduate Students and Postdocs CRLT offers programs and services designed to support graduate students in all stages of their teaching careers from training for their first teaching experiences through preparation for the academic job market.
-Many of CRLT’s services are open to all graduate students, whether or not they are GSIs.
+• Services for Graduate Students and Postdocs support graduate students in all stages of their teaching careers from training for their first teaching experiences through preparation for the academic job market.
+CRLT also helps individual departments design GSI training programs that are discipline specific, and the Center partners with Rackham Graduate School on Preparing Future Faculty programs.

-For more information about any of these programs and services, contact CRLT at 1071 Palmer Commons, 100 Washtenaw Avenue, phone 764-0505, fax 647-3600, or e-mail <[email protected]>.
-See also the CRLT website at <www.crlt.umich.edu>.
+For more information about any of these programs and services, contact CRLT at 1071 Palmer Commons, 100 Washtenaw Avenue, phone 764-0505, or e-mail <[email protected]>.
+See also the CRLT website at crlt.umich.edu.

 8.B.2 Distance Education

 Faculty who are interested in distance education should consult their department chairs and deans regarding the policies, priorities, and resources of their academic units.
-When questions arise about legal issues such as copyright, the Office of the Vice President and General Counsel should be consulted.
+When questions arise about legal issues such as copyright, the Office of the Vice President and General Counsel (OGC) should be consulted.
 The Center for Research on Learning and Teaching (CRLT) provides special assistance with pedagogical issues involved in distance education initiatives.
 See section 8.B.1 “Center for Research on Learning and Teaching.”

 Coursera.
 U-M partners with other top universities in the world to offer a wide range of no-cost courses online through Coursera’s interactive platform.
 Coursera is a California-based online education company founded in 2012.
 For more information, see https://www.coursera.org/umich.